greyblake/nutype/WORKLOG.md

 ## TODO
-* Prop-based tests for Ord?
+* Update to Rust 1.69
 * Update CHANGELOG
 * Add recipes to README